All Episodes

 The ground zero.

-You know, you get this uh we actually have a 32 how many page report is it?
+We actually have a 32, how many page report is it?

-Then governor, that was Governor Cuomo's administration, still.
+Then Governor, that was Governor Cuomo's administration, still.

 This is his third term at this point.

-Cuomo's governor, in other words, if there's a pandemic in New York, I'll give an exact quote, page uh 30 of this thing.
+Cuomo's governor, in other words, if there's a pandemic in New York, I'll give an exact quote, page 30 of this thing.

 Wow.